AntoineSimoulin/DataPack/README.md

 # :factory: DataPack

-DataPack is a tool aiming to simmplify the packaging of data science projects.
+DataPack is a tool aiming to simplify the packaging of data science projects.

 ## Getting started